cyberbotics/webots-doc/guide/controller-programming.md

 variables using this syntax : `$(MY_VARIABLE_NAME)`.
 They will be automatically replaced by the actual value already existing in the environment.
 The Webots "runtime.ini" supports 7 sections:

+- `[environment variables with relative paths]`This section should contain only environment variables with relative paths.
+Paths must be separated by the colon symbol ':' and the separator between directories is the slash symbol '/'.
+Variables declared in this section will be add on every platform.
+On Windows, colons will be replaced by semicolon and slash will be replaced by backslash according to the Windows syntax.
+- `[environment variables]`Environment variables defined in this section will also be added to the environment on every platform but they will be written directly with no syntax change.
+It's a good place for variables that don't contain any path.
+- `[environment variables for Windows]`Variables defined in this section will only be added to the environment if the controller is run on the Windows platform.
+If you want to declare paths in this section, the value should be written between double-quotes symbols ".
+- `[environment variables for Mac OS X]`Variables defined here will only be added on Mac OS X and ignored on other platforms.
+- `[environment variables for Linux]`Variables defined here will be added on all Linux platforms but not on Mac or Windows.
+- `[environment variables for Linux 32]`These variables will be added only if the Linux platform is 32 bit.
+- `[environment variables for Linux 64]`These variables will be added only if the Linux platform is 64 bit.

 Here is an example of a typical runtime.ini file. `       ; typical runtime.ini
 [environment variables with relative paths] WEBOTS_LIBRARY_PATH =